 The number of crossroads and intersecting roads should be minimized to benefit through-traffic.

 Median left-turn lanes are supplementary lanes used for storage or speed changes of left-turning vehicles within medians or traffic islands.
 These lanes should be used at locations with high left turn volumes or high vehicle speeds.

 Intersections Median Width

 Single median lane 20-ft minimum Desirable

 16 to 18 feet Adequate

 Two median lanes 28-ft minimum Desirable

 (two 12-ft lanes with 4-ft separator)

 Figure 9-50.
 4.2- to 5.4-m [14- to 18-ft] Median Width Left-Turn Design (U.S. Customary) (Continued)

 The type of median end treatment adjacent to opposing traffic is dependent on available width.
-Narrowed medians can be used to:
+Narrowed medians can be used to: separate opposing traffic; protect pedestrians; provide space for safety measures; and highlight lane edges.

-Separate opposing traffic

-Protect pedestrians

-Provide space for safety measures

-Highlight lane edges

 Minimum Narrowed Median Width

 4 ft (recommended)

 6 to 8 ft (preferable)

-For medians 16 to 18 ft wide with a 12 ft turning lane

 It is preferable to offset left-turn lanes for medians wider than 18 feet.
 This will reduce the divider width to 6 to 8 feet prior to the intersection and prevent lane alignments parallel or adjacent to the through lanes.

 Advantages of Offset Left-turn Lanes

 - Better sight distance

 - Decreased turning conflict possibility

 - Increased left-turn traffic efficiency